My youngest is off to college . . . Now what?

 Well, this day is here.
 Demi is on her way to doing just that: Changing the world.
 The how and when are up to her, but it starts with her seeking and finding herself in a book, a piece of art, a trip, a person, or something she makes/experiences/reads/writes/invent.
 The possibilities are endless.

 Am I glad I told their subconscious to repeat the changing-the-world statement all through the night, while they dreamt of scooters and bikes?
 I am, with half a smile.
-After all, they are not with me, just like I vanished from my family to chart my own way three centuries ago.
+After all, they are not with me, just like I vanished from my family to chart my own way three decades ago.

 Changing the world is a big task, but when they were little, they could dream of anything.
 We grow up to realize our young dreams were too big for the real world, or were they?